-Website speed can make any site successful or break.
-It greatly affects your traffic, Pageviews, conversions, sale and reputation.
+Website speed greatly affects your website traffic, page views, bounce rate, conversions, sale and reputation.

 Website loading does not only increase your website traffic and ranking.
 It provides a good user experience to your visitors.
-A good user experience increases the number of visitors to your site and helps in becoming a reputed brand.
+And a good user experience increases the number of visitors to your site and helps in becoming a reputed brand.

 Why Your WordPress Website Loads Slow

 When you check your website speed, it recommends you to fix a lot of things.
 Some of them are technical that most bloggers do not understand.

 Here I am going to tell you about some reasons that cause your website to slow down.